Artificial Intelligence and Data Analytics Research Group

 About AIDA

 The Artificial Intelligence and Data Analytics (AIDA) group at Ghent University is led by Prof. Tijl De Bie.
-Currently the group is comprised of 9 PhD students, 1 postdoctoral researchers, 1 Assistant Prof. and 1 Full-time Professor.
+Currently, the group consists of 9 PhD students, 5 postdoctoral researchers, and 2 professors.
 The group is also part of the larger Internet Technology and Data Science Lab (IDLab) a joint research initiative between the University of Antwerp and Ghent University.

 The research at AIDA covers a wide range of topics in the areas of Artificial Intelligence, Machine Learning and Data Science.
-More specifically, we conduct research on graph and text mining, social media analysis, bioinformatics, data visualization and music information retrieval.
+More specifically, we conduct research on graph and text mining, representation learning, generative AI, recommender systems, fairness and bias, data visualization and music information retrieval.

-The group is currently funded by Prof. De Bie’s ERC Consolidator Grant FORSIED (“Formalizing Subjective Interestingness in Exploratory Data Mining”), the Flemish Government under the "Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen" programme, and several FWO projects.
+The group is currently funded by Prof. De Bie’s FWO Odysseus Type 1 Grant, the Flemish Government under the "Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen" programme, FWO and BOF Individual Fellowship Grants, and several FWO projects.

 If you are interested in joining our group please check out our Contact section.